dezoito/flask-Summarizer/README.md

 flask-Summarizer
 ---------------------------------------------------

-This a very simple Flask based API to create a summary from Brazilian Portuguese documents and articles.
+A very simple Flask based API to create a summary from Brazilian Portuguese documents and articles.

 It is based on the following projects: